ErpNetDocs/winclient/introduction/barcode-commands/panel-modes/list-numbers.md

 > [!NOTE]
 >
 > This command means that we want to stop listing serial numbers and add new product lines.
-Here, it is included only for clarity.
+Here, the command is included only for clarity.
 This is a global command and it will be executed regardless of the mode.

 **(1)** Check the form type.
 If the form type = ‘Receive’, then =>** (7)**